A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item[Expressiveness] or the level of detail is interested in the expected information density felt by the user.
+\item[Expressiveness] or the level of detail refers to the level of detail of the formal language used by the explanator.
+It is interested in approximating the expected information density perceived by the user.
 It is closely related to the level of abstraction of the presentation.
-Several functionally grounded proxies were suggested to obtain comparable measures for expressivity: \begin{itemize} \item the depth or amount of \emph{added information}, also measured as the mean number of used information units per explanation \item \emph{number of relations} that can be expressed \item the \emph{expressiveness category} of used rules, namely mere conjunction, boolean logic, first-order logic, or fuzzy rules (cf.~\cite{yao_knowledge_2005}) \end{itemize} \end{description}
+Several functionally-grounded proxies were suggested to obtain comparable measures for expressivity: \begin{itemize} \item the depth or amount of \emph{added information}, also measured as the mean number of used information units per explanation; \item \emph{number of relations} that can be expressed; and \item the \emph{expressiveness category} of used rules, namely mere conjunction, boolean logic, first-order logic, or fuzzy rules (\cf \cite{yao_knowledge_2005}). \end{itemize} \end{subparagraphs}